rust-lang/cargo/src/doc/src/commands/cargo-package.md

 source code of the package in the current directory.
 The resulting file will be stored in the `target/package` directory.
 This performs the following steps:

-1. Load and check the current workspace, performing some basic checks.
-    - Path dependencies are not allowed unless they have a version key.
-Cargo will ignore the path key for dependencies in published packages.
-      `dev-dependencies` do not have this restriction.
+1. Normalize the original `Cargo.toml`.
+    - The manifest is reformatted into a packaging-specific TOML layout.
+    - Workspace-inherited fields are resolved to their concrete values.
+    - Path and Git dependency specifications are removed.
+    - Development dependencies without a `version` key specified are removed.
+    - `[patch]`, `[replace]`, and `[workspace]` sections are removed.
+    - Fields not recognized by the current Cargo version are dropped.
+    - Certain paths, such as `package.readme` and `package.license-file`,
+      are rewritten if they point outside the package root.

 2. Create the compressed `.crate` file.
-    - The original `Cargo.toml` file is rewritten and normalized.
+    - The normalized `Cargo.toml` is included, and the original manifest is preserved in the package as `Cargo.toml.orig`.
-    - `[patch]`, `[replace]`, and `[workspace]` sections are removed from the manifest.
     - `Cargo.lock` is always included.
 When missing, a new lock file will be generated unless the `--exclude-lockfile` flag is used. [cargo-install(1)](cargo-install.html) will use the packaged lock file if the `--locked` flag is used.